 Gay Cruising in Seoul

 Had enough of gay cruising in Seoul – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Seoul will not disappoint you (unlike all those faceless Grinder accounts…) – although they are not quite as high-quality as Taipei, Ho Chi Minh City or Bangkok.
+For those who want a bit more guaranteed action, the gay saunas in Seoul will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…). – although they are not quite as high-quality as Taipei, Ho Chi Minh City or Bangkok.

 Since most cruise venues and gay sauna in Seoul are open 24 hours, it is not uncommon for men to spend the night sleeping in their private cabin afterward, so as the night goes on moaning changes to snoring!
 If you are nervous about visiting, read our gay sauna etiquette guide.